Normalized bar chart

 If the values of the categories contain a large amount of text, try to reduce it.
 Then the signatures on the diagram will look more accurate.
 You can use string functions in the calculated fields or conditional operators CASE.

-- Don't display more than 3-5 segments on the chart.
+- Do not display more than three to five segments on the chart.

 - When visualizing multiple measures, select colors carefully.
 They should be distinguishable and contrasting.
 We recommend using no more than 3-5 colors per chart.
 If you want to emphasize one certain measure above the others, highlight it in some bright color.